Anangsha072/service-app/README.md

 4. Run the application:
     ```sh
     flask run

     ```

+## Usage
+To access the application, open your web browser and navigate to `http://127.0.0.1:5000`.

+### HTML Templates
+- `index.html`: Main page for user interactions like login, registration, and service search.

 ## Configuration
 The application uses environment variables for configuration.
 Create a `.env` file in the root directory with the following content: